UniversityKentucky/CS371-PA2/README.md

 - **Task 1**: Implement a **UDP-based pipelined protocol** and measure packet loss.
 - **Task 2**: Add **sequence numbers, ACKs, timeouts, and retransmission (Go-Back-N)** to eliminate packet loss.

-> Note: This README is written to match the official project description; adjust filenames or details if your implementation differs.

 Project Structure
 -----------------